spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

 * Execution date/time.
 * Trigger Type: Manual (auto-update was run immediately) or Scheduled (auto-update was scheduled and run).
 * Status (per batch):
-  * Completed (green): All Virtual Node Groups in the batch were updated successfully.
+  * Completed (green): All virtual node groups in the batch were updated successfully.
-  * Partially completed (orange): Either at least one Virtual Node Group did not require updates or the update failed.
+  * Partially completed (orange): Either at least one virtual node group did not require updates or the update failed.
-  * No update required (blue): No Virtual Node Groups required update.
+  * No update required (blue): No virtual node groups required update.
-  * Failed (red): Either the whole update has failed (click the tooltip on the icon for more information), or all the Virtual Node Groups could not be updated (see the issue description in the list for the specific Virtual Node Group).
+  * Failed (red): Either the whole update has failed (click the tooltip on the icon for more information), or all the virtual node groups could not be updated (see the issue description in the list for the specific virtual node group).

-Click on the down arrow for a batch to view information **per Virtual Node Group**:
+Click on the down arrow for a batch to view information **per virtual node group**:

-* Virtual Node Group: Click the link to view the Virtual Node Group attributes.
+* Virtual Node Group: Click the link to view the virtual node group attributes.
 * Type: Security patches, Kubernetes minor version, or both.
 * Old AMI/New AMI: Version numbers before and after the run.
-* Roll ID: This is listed if the Virtual Node Group was rolled after the auto-update.
+* Roll ID: This is listed when the virtual node group was rolled after the auto-update.
 Click the link to view Roll ID attributes.
 * Status:
-  * Completed (green): The Virtual Node Group update was successful.
+  * Completed (green): The virtual node group update was successful.
-  * No update required (blue): The Virtual Node Group did not require an update.
+  * No update required (blue): The virtual node group did not require an update.
 Hover over the status icon for more information.
-  * Failed (red): Update failed at Virtual Node Group level.
+  * Failed (red): Update failed at virtual node group level.
 Hover over the status icon for more information.

 >**Tip**: Use the Updates History filter to search for auto-update runs by Status or Trigger Type.
 >**Note**: See also [Auto Update Troubleshooting](https://docs.spot.io/ocean/features/ami-auto-update-eks-ui?id=auto-update-troubleshooting)